 Challenge us with your problem pumps!

 Do you have pumps that deserve extra attention due too faults and high maintenance costs?

 Challenge us with all your problem pumps and let our engineers provide you with optimal pump selections or process adjustments.

 Important process conditions affecting pump performance

 - NPSH (required suction pressure): if the pressure on the suction side of the pump is too low, there is a risk of vapor lock.
 If the pressure then increases, these bubbles will implode (cavitation)

-- Valve control: sudden valve closures can cause high pressure spikes to 'bounce' back to the pump, potentially damaging the pump, piping and other components
+- Valve control: Sudden valve closures can cause high pressure peaks to be 'bounced back' to the pump, potentially causing damage to the pump, piping and other components

 - Alignment: misalignment of the suction and / or discharge pipes in relation to the pump flanges leads to excessive stress on the piping